Taylor Swift Approves of This Theory About Her 10 Albums - E! Online

 Swifties have checked all of the blank spaces on a popular fan theory.

-Now, fans have receiving approval from Taylor Swift surrounding one theory about the Lover house— a home seen in the singer's music video for the 2019 song.
+Now, fans are receiving approval from Taylor Swift surrounding one theory about the Lover house— a home seen in the singer's music video for the 2019 song.
 In the video, Taylor and her partner are inside a snow globe which contains a house of nine rooms and a surrounding forest covered in snow.
 The couple are seen dancing in the multiple rooms all styled and colored in different ways, ranging from a green living room to a dimly lit attic.

 Eagle-eyed fans put together a theory that each section of the house corresponded with an album from the "Love Story" singer's discography—and Taylor gave them a thumbs up by liking a TikTok saying that the house was now complete following the announcement of her next album Midnights.